mumoshu/variant/README.md

 ## Dependency injection

-An input named `myinput` for the task `mytask` can be one of follows, in order of precedense:
+An input named `myinput` for the task `mytask` can be one of follows, in order of precedence:

 * Value of the command-line option `--myinput`
 * Value of the configuration variable `mytask.myinput`